Alerts: Spaceport's Event System

 0 - Negative priorities run last

-- Same priority = undefined order
+- Same priority = undefined order (don't rely on it)

 # Summary